adriangortzak/Tellstick-Mqtt-docker-build-with-telldusd/README.md

-# Tellstick Duo Mqtt docker build
+# Tellstick Duo gateway to Mqtt, docker build

 ### Concept
 This service will work as a gateway between the tellstick duo and a mqtt broker.